 Hsu v.
 Puma Biotechnology

-On February 4, 2019, a federal jury trial concluded with a verdict finding that defendants Puma Biotechnology, Inc. and its CEO, Alan H. Auerbach, committed securities fraud and awarded shareholders up to $100 million in damages.
+On February 4, 2019, Robbins Geller attorneys won a complete plaintiffs’ verdict against both defendants on both claims, with the jury finding that Puma Biotechnology, Inc. and its CEO, Alan H. Auerbach, committed securities fraud.
 Robbins Geller represented a class of investors at trial, including lead plaintiff and class representative Norfolk County Council, as Administering Authority of the Norfolk Pension Fund.
 The case alleged that Puma’s CEO committed securities fraud by falsely representing that Puma’s lone product, a drug known scientifically as “neratinib” and later released commercially as Nerlynx, was twice as effective as it really was, which inflated Puma’s stock price.
-The jury agreed, finding that Puma and Auerbach committed securities fraud by misrepresenting neratinib’s effectiveness, and that defendants’ fraud caused investors to pay an inflated price for Puma’s stock.
+The jury agreed, finding that Puma and Auerbach committed securities fraud by misrepresenting neratinib’s effectiveness, and that defendants’ fraud caused investors to pay an inflated price for Puma stock.
 As a result of defendants’ false statements regarding the effectiveness of neratinib, the jury found that Puma’s common stock price was artificially inflated by $4.50 per share.
-The case, titled Hsu v.
-Puma Biotechnology, No. SACV15-0865, is pending in the U.S. District Court for the Central District of California before the Honorable Andrew J. Guilford.
+Puma common stock is currently trading at approximately $11.00 per share.

 “We are very proud of our trial team.
-It is gratifying to know that the jury has held Puma and its CEO accountable for their fraudulent misconduct,” noted Darren Robbins.
+It is gratifying to know that the jury has held Puma and its CEO accountable for their fraudulent misconduct,” noted Darren J. Robbins.
 While trials in shareholder class actions are rare, Robbins Geller has tried nine shareholder class action cases including the success in Puma.
-Robbins Geller’s Puma trial team includes Patrick Coughlin, Jason Forge, Tor Gronborg, Trig Smith, Susannah Conn, Marco Janoski, Debashish Bakshi, Ting Liu, and Grace Cho.
+Robbins Geller’s Puma trial team included Patrick J. Coughlin, Jason A. Forge, Tor Gronborg, Trig Smith, J. Marco Janoski Gray, Debashish Bakshi, Ting H. Liu, and Grace Cho.

 Hsu v.
 Puma Biotechnology, No. SACV15-0865 (C.D.
 Cal.).